This BLOG On Debt To Income Ratio For Conventional Loan Mortgage Guidelines Was UPDATED And PUBLISHED On November 9th, 2020

 - First Time Home Buyers is defined as a home buyer who had no ownership in a home for the past three years

-- FHA requires a minimum of 3.5% down payment
+- HUD requires a minimum 580 credit score to qualify for a 3.5% down payment home purchase FHA loan

 - VA loans and USDA loans do not require any down payment on a home purchase

-Fannie Mae has brought back the 3% down payment conventional loan home purchase program for first time home buyers.
+Fannie Mae and Freddie Mac has brought back the 3% down payment conventional loan home purchase program for first time home buyers.

-Home Buyers who need to qualify for conventional loans with high debt to income ratios can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are direct lenders with no mortgage overlays on government and conventional loans.
+Home Buyers who need to qualify for conventional loans with high debt to income ratios can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+Gustan Cho Associates is a national mortgage company licensed in multiple states with no lender overlays on government and conventional loans.
 Not too many conventional lenders will go to the 50% debt to income ratio limit.
 Gustan Cho Associates has zero overlays on debt to income ratio for conventional loans and we just go off AUS FINDINGS.
-We are available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.